Unsupervised Source-Free Ranking of Biomedical Segmentation Models Under Distribution Shift: Experimental Setting

-For all transferability metrics, $\mathcal{T}_{M_{S}(X_{T})}$ we calculate the correlation between the metric ranking and the performance score $\mathcal{P}_{M_{S}(X_{T})}$ ranking.
-As is standard\,\cite{agostinelli_how_2022} we evaluate the correlation scores using: Kendall tau $(K_{\tau})$\,\cite{1972RankCM}, Pearson correlation coefficient $(P_{r})$\,\cite{benesty_pearson_2009}, and Spearman's rank correlation coefficient $(S_{\rho})$\,\cite{spearman_proof_1904}.
-The metrics vary in the range $[-1, 1]$ with $K_{\tau} = P_{r} = S_{\rho} = 1$ indicating perfect positive correlation.
-The metrics are complementary, indicating if the agreement is influenced more by overall rank differences or local pairwise inconsistencies.
-While a perfect $\mathcal{T}_{M_{S}(X_{T})}$ should be monotonically related to the $\mathcal{P}_{M_{S}(X_{T})}$, linear correlation is not required for transferability metrics.
+For all ranking methods $\mathcal{R}_{M_{m}(X_{T})}$, we calculate the correlation between the metric ranking and the performance score $\mathcal{P}_{M_{m}(X_{T})}$ ranking.
+As standard~\cite{agostinelli_how_2022}, we evaluate the correlation scores using three complementary measures: Pearson correlation coefficient $(P_{r})$~\cite{benesty_pearson_2009}, which captures linear relationships; Spearman's rank correlation coefficient $(S_{\rho})$~\cite{spearman_proof_1904}, which measures monotonicity; and Kendall tau $(K_{\tau})$~\cite{1972RankCM}, which assesses ordinal association and is more sensitive to local pairwise rank disagreements.
+All three metrics range from $[-1, 1]$ with $K_{\tau} = P_{r} = S_{\rho} = 1$ indicating perfect positive correlation.
+While a perfect $\mathcal{R}_{M_{m}(X_{T})}$ should be monotonically related to $\mathcal{P}_{M_{m}(X_{T})}$, linear correlation is not required.